saevarb/prism/readme.md

 ## Known issues

 - When used with `turborepo`, child processes are not terminated reliably
+- The terminal is not always left in a great state when exiting and requires a `reset`
 - The default regular expression is probably not very good

 ## TODO